NikeHop/UniversalPolicies/README.md

 - rewards: `list[floats]`
 - action_space: `int`

-To generate the dataset for all action space and create the mixture dataset run:
+To generate the dataset for all action spaces and pool all datasets from the in-distribution agents (0-5) to create the mixture dataset run:

 `bash ./scripts/data_generation.sh`